vdegenne/material-3-prompt-dialog/README.md

       /* confirm button options */
     },
   });
-  // was confirmed, do something...
+  // dialog was confirmed, do something...
 } catch (_) {
-  // was canceled
+  // dialog was canceled
 }
 ```